erroronline1/caro/readme.md

     * The application enables you to design reusable form components and forms.
     * Only the most recent approved components and forms are accessible for use [as long as there is a network connection](#network-connection-handling).
     * Creation of new components, forms, form bundles, text chunks and text templates is permitted to defined authorized users only.
-    * Form components and forms need to be [approved by](#users) a unit supervisor, quality management officer and CEO.
+    * Form components and forms need to be [approved by](#users) defined authorized users.
 Respective user groups will be alerted by system message on saving of a new element.
-All supervisors can approve though, assuming they know what they're doing.
+All members of the respective permission group can approve though, assuming they know what they're doing.
 Any assignment to organizational units would overcomplicate things regarding reuse of elements by multiple units.
 Unapproved components do not show up even if the form is approved.
     * New components, forms, form bundles, text chunks and text templates are appended to the database as a new entry.
 Each entry will have a timestamp and the saving user name.
 Within the respective managers the standard selection will access the most recent approved version.
 The advanced selection will access any existing version.
 Components and forms can not be deleted after being approved.
 Unapproved components and forms are not accessible for use.
     * Images for form components will not be deleted after component approvement.
 They are assigned the components name and timestamp of submission to the filename.
 They are always accessible on accessing a former version.
 They can not be reused and are part of the component.
     * Forms can be exported blank by defined authorized users to limit distribution of outdated versions.